 A note on the climate resolution:

-The Chelmsford Climate Action Team plans to submit a Citizen’s Petition at the April 2021 Town Meeting proposing that Chelmsford charge a committee with studying and making recommendations for specific strategies and actions for the town to achieve a goal of net-zero greenhouse gas emissions by 2050.
+The Chelmsford Climate Action Team (CCAT) plans to submit a Citizen’s Petition at the Spring 2021 Town Meeting proposing that Chelmsford charge a committee with studying and making recommendations for specific strategies and actions for the town to achieve a goal of net-zero greenhouse gas emissions by 2050.
 Chelmsford has already done a lot to address climate change by improving energy efficiency, constructing solar arrays and aggregation of electricity with 100% renewable options.
 With this track record why are we proposing a new committee?
 The answer is that we need a larger group of dedicated workers to take the next steps.
 We are proposing that this committee:

-• Draft a Plan to achieve Net- Zero Greenhouse Gasses emissions in the town by 2050.
+• Draft a Plan to achieve Net- Zero Greenhouse Gases emissions in the town by 2050.
 This is an intensive activity that needs dedicated attention over an extended period to be completed successfully.
 A committee composed mostly of town volunteers can draw up this plan with town oversight using free state-approved software tools, and can do it without the cost of hiring professional consultants.
 Arlington is an example.

 • Join with Climate Committees from other towns to lobby the Commonwealth for new and larger incentives to address its stated goal of Net- Zero emissions by 2050.
 Lowell, Westford and Pepperell already have committees.
 The conditions are right for new state incentives now.
-Towns need to apply pressure.

 • Recognize that a town Net-Zero plan will probably be needed for Chelmsford to respond to new state incentives, so it’s prudent to anticipate this and draw one up now.